 There are multiple tactics you should employ to grow your lending portfolio, and there’s renewed opportunity well-underway for new loans in 2021.
 Heading into 2022 budget season, now is the time to get creative in how you win your share.

-Rich Givone is SVP of Digital Marketing Strategy for CS3 Marketing.
+Rich Givone is Chief Revenue Officer for CS3 Marketing.
 Having begun his early career in banking, over the past 20+ years Rich has held senior leadership positions serving the banking vertical in companies specializing in digital publishing, digital marketing, adtech, and martech.